ENTALCLINICLONDON

 What are zirconia crowns?

 Zirconia represents a significant advancement in dental materials technology.
-Unlike traditional porcelain-fused-to-metal crowns, zirconia crowns are entirely metal-free, eliminating concerns about grey lines at the gum margin or potential allergic reactions to metals.
+Unlike traditional porcelain-fused-to-metal dental crowns, zirconia crowns are entirely metal-free, eliminating concerns about grey lines at the gum margin or potential allergic reactions to metals.
 The material's unique properties allow for precise fabrication using computer-aided design and manufacturing (CAD/CAM) technology, ensuring optimal fit and function.

-The Science Behind Zirconia's Exceptional Strength
+The Science Behind Zirconia's Strength

 Aesthetic Advantages of Zirconia Crowns